EmilyChenHsu/Visual-Resume/README.md

 ## Stack Overflow

-* Select a user to view.
-* The initial tile that pops up give a general overview of the user's contributions in Stack Overflow.
-* At the top-left of the tile, the **user's name** is displayed.
-If you click on it, it will take you to their official Stack Overflow profile page.
-* Just beneath the user's name, their **tenure** is displayed.
-This allows you to see how long ago they joined the Stack Overflow community.
-* Below the tenure is the user's **avatar or profile picture**.
 * Below the avatar is the **user's reputation** in Stack Overflow (this is calculated based on things like how many questions, answers, or comments they have had upvoted).
 * To the right, we see a radial chart.
 This gives a **breakdown of the various tags** (programming languages, concepts, etc.) that the user is most involved in based on the number of their questions, comments and answers in the tag.
 If you hover over a slice of the chart, you will be shown the tag name and the percentage of the user's contributions that have been related to that tag.
 If you click on a slice (unless it is the slice for the "other" tags), it will open up a new tile with information about the user's contributions within that specific tag.
 If you hover over the slice for the "other" tags, you can enter the tooltip with your mouse pointer and click the name of a tag that you would like to view; this will also open it in a new tile.
 You may have also noticed that the names of some of the tags are cut off in the legend below the radial chart--simply hover over these names to see the full name.
-* As you look down into the lower half of the tile, you see a chart labeled **"Contributions by Month."** This chart simply shows you the user's contributions broken down month-by-month.
-Select the date range you would like to view in the chart by dragging your mouse pointer across the chart at the bottom of the tile.
-The chart comes in two flavors: grouped and stacked.
-The default is stacked, which shows the user's answers, comments, and questions aggregated and stacked upon each other; but you can choose your flavor by clicking either "grouped" or "stacked" just below the chart's title.
-The grouped chart shows the user's answers, comments, and questions aggregated and displayed side-by-side.
-The legend below the chart shows the total number of answers, comments, and questions in the current selected date range.
-Each bar in the chart may be hovered over to show the number of answers, comments, or questions (depending on which bar it is) there were for the month.
-* At the top-right, there is an x inside of a circle.
-Click that icon if you wish to **close the tile.**

 * In the tag-specific tiles (those that pop up when you click on a slice of the radial chart in the user's general overview tile), the information is very much similar to that displayed in its parent tile.
 The differences are outlined below: